 Welcome to Goodness Class.
 My name is Mr McBride and I am joined in the class team by Miss Wilmot.

 Year 6 is an extremely important year for the children, as it is their final year at St Augustine before starting secondary school in September.
 A key focus throughout Year 6 will be to ensure that the children take a mature and responsible approach to their education; becoming confident, organised and independent learners.
 The children will be taught a full, broad and balanced curriculum but also some life skills such as cooking and growing vegetables and making food with the produce.

-In Science, we will be learning about electricity and circuits.
+In Science, we will be learning about classifying animals and adaptation.

 In History, we will continue to learn facts about World War 2 before moving on to World War 1, which we will link with reading and writing war poetry.

 Please see the Medium Term Plan for more details.

 All pupils are expected to read regularly at home with an adult in order to develop their comprehension/inferential skills as well as the speed, fluency and accuracy of what they read.
 In school, we focus a great deal on analysing the content of what is being read; asking a variety of questions about the content in order to ensure that they gain a deeper understanding.
 Asking these questions at home will improve their reading skills.
 So, it is really important that you read with your child every day for at least 15 minutes.

 We would ask parents/carers to initial and date any comments that they make in their reading records on a daily basis, as well as indicating when their child has finished the book.
 These records will be checked regularly.

 All pupils will be set homework every Friday via Google Classroom and it is to be submitted by the following Friday.
 Homework will include spelling/timetables, along with another piece of work related to the content covered in school during that week for consolidation.